Introduction: Repairing Holes in Kitchen Plywood Sub-Floor

 Step 7: Round the Patch's Corners

-As I suggested, your patch has perfect 90 degree right angle corners bit the opening you cut has perfect 1/2" diameter round corners!
+As I suggested, your patch has perfect 90 degree right angle corners but the opening you cut has perfect 1/2" diameter round corners!
+Curiously the same as the diameter of the trim bit employed!

 So, take a drill guide or similar 1/2" template and mark each corner of the patch to guide you when sanding the four corners of your patch to match - poetry!